jourquin/Nodus/doc/services/services-workflow.md

 2. Select links on the map.
 3. The mode is inferred from the first selected link and cannot be typed directly.
 The means list contains `-1` and the means available for that mode.
 4. The selected service line is highlighted in green.
 5. Add links one by one.
-Each new link must touch exactly one node that is already in the current service line.
+Each new link must extend one of the two ends of the current ordered route.
-6. Click an already selected end link, or a branch leaf link, to remove it.
+6. Click an already selected end link to remove it.
 7. Press Save in the details view to apply the edited service to the pending service list and return to the service list.
 8. Press Save in the main services editor to commit the pending service list to the SQL database.